 For more information, see OpenShift Container Platform installation overview.

 In OKD 3.11, you upgraded your cluster by running Ansible playbooks.
-In OKD 4.4, the cluster manages its own updates, including updates to Red Hat Enterprise Linux CoreOS (RHCOS) on cluster nodes.
+In OKD 4, the cluster manages its own updates, including updates to Fedora CoreOS (FCOS) on cluster nodes.
 You can easily upgrade your cluster by using the web console or by using the

 oc adm upgrade command from the OpenShift CLI and the Operators will automatically upgrade themselves.
-If your OKD 4.4 cluster has Red Hat Enterprise Linux worker machines, then you will still need to run an Ansible playbook to upgrade those worker machines.
+If your OKD 4 cluster has Fedora worker machines, then you will still need to run an Ansible playbook to upgrade those worker machines.

 For more information, see Updating clusters.